zubairwazir/dev-sprint-devops-project/README.md

 ## Introduction

 The pub is a wonderous place, where one can enjoy a meal and an imbibement or three with friends & family.
 It is also a British tradition to boot.
-So I have created a Pub application that will produce a round of drinks and show th price.
+So I have created a Pub application that will produce a round of drinks and show the price.

 ### Objective